lhr-solar/Power-Generation-Curve-Tracer/README.md

   - Added extra filter capacitor selections for the voltage sensor.
 Optional to use.
   - Corrected any parts discrepancies from Rev 1.0.0 parts list.
+- **Rev 1.2.0**:
+  - Moved parts list into the KiCAD project.
+  - TODO: this

 ---